Registration Versus Planned Non-Operation (PNO)

 If a renewal notice is not available, complete a Certificate of Non-Operation/Planned Non- Operation Certification (REG 102) and mail it with your check to the address on the form.
 A PNO may also be filed online at www.dmv.ca.gov.

 Once the PNO status is placed on a vehicle record, it will remain on the record until the registered owner wishes to register the vehicle.
-The registration expiration date remains the same and the registered owner will receive an annual Non-Operated Vehicle Notice.
+The registration expiration date remains the same.
 No response is required unless the registered owner wishes to register the vehicle.

 The registered owner may file for PNO status up to 90 days after the vehicle registration expiration date, as long as the vehicle has not been driven, towed, stored, or parked on public roads or highways.
 When payment is made after the expiration date, penalties based on the full registration renewal amount will be due in addition to the PNO fee.

 If the vehicle is on PNO status with DMV and the vehicle needs to be operated for:

 - One Day-to move the vehicle from its current storage place to a new storage place, or for repairs, alteration, vehicle inspection, smog inspection, weighing, construction (for an incomplete vehicle), or for its permanent wrecking or dismantling.
 You may obtain a Vehicle Moving Permit (REG 172) at a DMV office without paying renewal fees.

 - Regular Use-full registration renewal fees (including full or prorated weight fees for commercial vehicles) must be paid prior to operating the vehicle or penalties may be assessed.

 Historical vehicles, horseless carriages, and vehicles of special interest that are part of a collection and are not operated as defined in Vehicle Code (VC) §§5004, 5004.5, and 5051.